nfgrilo/sherpany-challenge/README.md

-# sherpany-challenge
+# Posts

-Sherpany Code Challenge
+A solution from [Nuno Grilo](https://nunogrilo.com) to the Sherpany Code Challenge.